David L. Williams (politician): President of the Senate, 2000–2012

 One of the items left unaddressed in the 2001 legislative session was approving a redistricting plan for the state based on the 2000 Census.
 Republicans advocated for Governor Patton to call a special legislative session following the 2001 regular session for the purpose of considering redistricting, but Patton refused to call such a session unless House and Senate leaders had an agreed-upon plan in place first.
 Republicans charged that Patton was intentionally delaying the redistricting so that the 2002 legislative elections would take place with districts drawn by the Democrat-controlled General Assembly a decade earlier to favor Democratic candidates.
 Patton denied that charge.
 In September 2001, a group of Democratic senators claimed that the official census figures underrepresented the state's population by approximately 50,000 people, especially minorities, children, and the homeless.
 They asked that the Census Bureau release scientifically adjusted figures that would account for those underrepresented populations.
 Williams decried this request as another attempt by Democrats to forestall the redistricting debate until after the 2002 elections.
 In October 2001, the Census Bureau announced that it believed the adjusted figures were unreliable and refused to release them.

 In the opening days of the 2002 General Assembly, House Democrats angered Senate Republicans by submitting maps of proposed districts for the House and Senate.
 Previously, each chamber had only submitted maps for its own districts.
 During the ensuing negotiations, Williams promised that Senate Republicans would vote for any redistricting plan the House devised for its districts if House Democrats would agree to do the same for the Senate, but House Speaker Jody Richards refused.
 After weeks of negotiations, the Assembly approved a plan that gave House Democrats most of what they wanted with regard to House districts and Senate Republicans most of what they wanted with regard to Senate districts.
 After Senate Democrats complained about the bill, House Majority Leader Greg Stumbo chided them for "not [accepting] the fact that 20-18 means Republicans control the Senate" and encouraged them to campaign hard to win back the chamber in future elections.

 Williams remained President of the Senate until November 2012, being re-elected to represent his Senate district in November 2002, November 2006, and November 2010.
 In 2009, he announced that he would remain in the state Senate and not challenge incumbent Jim Bunning in the 2010 Republican senatorial primary.
 Bunning later announced that he would not seek reelection to a third term.

 2011 gubernatorial campaign

 On September 1, 2010, Williams announced he would seek the governorship in 2011.
-He ran unsuccessfully against Democratic governor Steve Beshear on a ticket with lieutenant-governor nominee, state Agriculture Commissioner and former Kentucky Wildcats men's basketball standout Richie Farmer.
-A third perennial candidate in the field, Gatewood Galbraith, who finished with 9 percent of the vote, died two months after the election.
+Williams won the three way Republican primary against tea party movement backed candidate Phil Moffett and Jefferson County clerk Bobbie Holsclaw.
+He selected incumbent state agriculture commissioner and former Kentucky Wildcats men's basketball player Richie Farmer as his running mate.

+Williams was defeated by incumbent Steve Beshear, ultimately garnering 294,034 votes (35.3%) against Beshear and Gatewood Galbraith, an independent perennial candidate who garnered nine percent of the vote.